The Brown measure of a sum of two free random variables, one of which is triangular elliptic: Introduction

 The paper has six more sections.
 We review some results from free probability theory in Section 2.
-We study the subordination functions in Section 3 and regularized Brown measure.
-We calculate the Brown measure formulas and prove the push-forward property in Section 4.
-In Section 5, we study some further properties of the push-forward map.
-In Section 6, we study the Brown measure of an addition with an elliptic operator.
+We study the subordination functions for unbounded operators in Section 3.
+We calculate the Brown measure formulas and prove the push-forward property for regularized Brown measures in Section 4 and Section 5.
+In Section 6, we study some further properties of the push-forward map.
+In Section 7, we study the Brown measure of an addition with an elliptic operator.